Repository Settings

 Screenshot showing the Manage Repositories window with links to view repositories on GitHub, and buttons to update settings or delete the repositories

-Screenshot showing the “Repository Details” view with metadata and customization options
+Screenshot showing the “Repository Settings” view with metadata and customization options

 Repository Metadata

-Above the divider, you see Repository Details.
-These pieces of metadata are derived from the URL you provide when you Add a Repository.
+In the bottom of the Repository Settings sidebar, you see metadata derived from the URL you provide when you Watch a Repository.

 The GitHub URL contains the owner and repository name, which PR Focus extracts to the relevant pieces of metadata.
-If you ever forget what a repository is, or need a quick way to get to the repository, you can click the Repository URL to go to the repository in a web browser.
+If you ever forget what a repository is, or need a quick way to get to the repository, you can click the GitHub link in this sidebar to go to the repository in a web browser.

-The repository name from this URL is displayed as the Repo Name in the PR Focus sidebar, and on the repository label in the PR Summary.
+The repository name from this URL is displayed as the default Repo Name in the PR Focus sidebar, and on the repository label in the PR Summary.
+You can provide a custom name to use in repository labels.

 You can customize these repository details: